 Rotavirus and coronavirus occasionally cause diarrhea, but they are self-limiting and seldom causes much of an issue.

-Nutritional Support for Kittens with DiarrheaEmeraid Sustain or Triage are two liquid supplements that you can syringe feed when a kitten is recovering from diarrhea.
+How to Help Kittens with DiarrheaLiquid supplements such as Triage are helpful to syringe feed when a kitten is recovering from diarrhea.
 For older kittens, push high fat and protein food to prevent clostridium overgrowth and sudden death.
 All meat baby food goes through a syringe and is often a good starting place to get kittens to eat.
 Move to canned cat food as soon as the kitten is interested.

 If you have any questions about treating cats and kittens with diarrhea or any other health issue, give our Pet Care Pros a call at 800.786.4751.